 Lamps

-Drawing a lamp might not sound especially exciting at first, but it’s more interesting than you think!
-First, lamps come in different shapes, sizes, and designs, and are positioned in all kinds of different ways.
+Drawing a lamp might not sound especially exciting at first, but it’s more interesting than you may think!
+First, lamps come in a range of shapes, sizes, and designs, and are positioned in various ways.
 Standing floor lamps give you a chance to experiment with lines, while intricate table lamps allow you to play around with details like tassels and patterns.

-Plus, when you’re drawing lamps, remember that you can draw more than the lamp itself…you can also focus on the light that it creates around it.
-This is an excellent way to work with light and shadow, and once you find a lamp you like drawing, you can change the position of the lamp to change the way the light falls, and continue practising until you perfect it.
+Plus, when drawing lamps, you can experiment with how to depict the light that they create.
+This is an excellent way to work with light and shadow, and once you find a lamp you like drawing, you can change its position to alter the way the light falls – and continue practising until you perfect it.

-Have a watch of the video below to see more on sketching different types of lamps.
+Have a watch of the video below to see more on sketching different types of lamp.

 Final thoughts…

-Whether you used to enjoy drawing but haven’t practised in years, or you’re completely new to art and are learning from scratch, you can probably improve your skills a lot quicker than you think.
+Whether you used to enjoy drawing but haven’t practised in years, or you’re completely new to art and are learning from scratch, you’ll probably see your skills improve a lot quicker than first expected.

 Drawing is one of the most flexible art forms around, and part of the fun of learning to draw is discovering how freeing it can feel.
 You don’t need any expensive materials to get going – a simple pencil is the best way to start.